 About - BAUM LLC, founded by David R. Baum

-BAUM LLC was founded by David R. Baum in 2018 as a boutique law firm.
-We represent a select group of individual and institutional clients in a variety of matters across multiple practice areas.
-Prior to founding the firm, David was a long-time partner at Dentons, where he built a renowned international practice.
+BAUM LLC was founded as a boutique law firm by David R. Baum in 2018.
+David is widely regarded as a leading authority in art, music, and entertainment law, and has extensive experience in complex commercial matters as well.
+Prior to founding his own firm, David was a long-time partner at Dentons, where he built a renowned international practice.

 SELECT REPRESENTATIVE MATTERS